Unusual things to do in London: hidden gems and quirky spots

 Address: Gracechurch St, Langbourn, London EC3V 1LT

-A short walking distance from the famous British Museum, there’s a much smaller museum that many visitors don’t know about, but it’s a spectacular hidden gem well worth discovering.
+A short walking distance from the famous British Museum, there’s a much smaller museum that many visitors don’t know about, but it’s one of the spectacular hidden gems in London well worth discovering.

 Inside the former Georgian townhouses of architect Sir John Soane, there’s a curious collection of objects from around the world that he gathered in his lifetime and turned into a museum open to the public.